 Call in to the Tourist Office which is located on Place Vival in la Maison de la Monnaie.
 This medieval building is considered to be one of the best examples of a merchant house in France.
 On the ground floor, the shop opened onto the street while living quarters for the merchant and his family were located on the upper floors.

 At the Tourist Office, ask for a copy of Les clefs de…Figeac—a map of the town which guides the visitor on a two-hour walk past thirty points of interest, including museums, churches and noble houses.
-Each site is marked with a small plaque displaying a numbered key and some of the history of each building is described more fully on the map.
+Each site is marked with a small plaque displaying a numbered key and the history of each building is described more fully on the map.

 Dominating the square near the river is the larger of the two medieval churches in Figeac.
 Dedicated to Saint-Sauveur, the church is the last remaining building of the Benedictine Abbey around which the town grew in the Middle Ages.
 Although it suffered damage during the Wars of Religion, it was partially constructed in the seventeenth century and the interior is richly decorated with wood carvings.